strimzi/proposals/050-unidirectional-topic-operator.md

 > For example, the UTO cannot tell whether the `spec.partitions` was decreased, or whether it was unchanged and the conflict arises because someone increased the number of partitions directly in Kafka so that it looks like the `KafkaTopic` is requesting a decrease.
 > In any case, when the user takes action to fix the problem the `KafkaTopic` will (eventually) get reconciled and the `status` will revert to `Ready`.

-Unlike the BTO, the UTO will reconcile batches of the known topics spread over the reconciliation interval, in order to smooth CPU and heap usage, lowering overall resource requirements.

 ### Topic deletion

 We will use a [Kube finalizer](https://kubernetes.io/blog/2021/05/14/using-finalizers-to-control-deletion/) for deletion.
-This means that deletion via the kube REST API will first mark the resource as scheduled for deletion, allowing the operator to handle the deletion and then update the `KafkaTopic` so that the resource is actually removed from `etcd`.
+This means that deletion via the kube REST API will first mark the resource as scheduled for deletion by setting the `metadata.delectionTimestamp`, allowing the operator to handle the deletion and then update the `KafkaTopic`, removing its `metadata.finalizer` so that the resource is actually removed from `etcd`.

 Without a finalizer then the following would be posible:

 1. A topic in Kafka is managed by a `KafkaTopic`
 2. The operator stops (for any reason)
 3. The `KafkaTopic` is deleted
-4. Th operator starts
+4. The operator starts

 The semantics of a managed topic being deleted should be that the topic in Kafka gets deleted, but that fails to happen in this case.
 The operator cannot use the existence of a topic in Kafka to infer that the `KafkaTopic` has been deleted because topics in Kafka can be unmanaged.